CAPLTER/capeml/README.md

 Most EML-generating functions in the capeml and capemlGIS packages will create both physical objects and EML references to those objects.
-By default, the package will name output files with the format `project-id`\_`object-name`\.`file-extension` (e.g., *664_site_map.png*).
+By default, the package will name output files with the format `identifier`\_`object-name`\.`file-extension` (e.g., *664_site_map.png*).
 The target object (e.g., site_map.png from the previous example) is renamed with the additional metadata and this object name is referenced in the EML metadata.
 Project naming can be disabled by setting the `projectNaming` flag to `FALSE`.
 When set to FALSE, the object name is not changed, and the name of the data object as read into the R environment is written to file and referenced in the EML.
-Note that the project-id is not passed as an argument, and must exist in `config.yaml` (as `projectid`).
+Note that the package identifier (number) is not passed as an argument, and must exist in `config.yaml` (as `identifier`).

 ### getting started

 #### new projects

 For new projects, `write_directory` will create a project directory at the current (default) or specified path.
-The package scope and number (e.g., edi.521) is passed as an argument, with the package identifier (sans the version number) becoming the directory name.
+The package scope and number (e.g., "edi",
+521) are passed as arguments, with the package name (i.e., scope + identifier) becoming the directory name.
 Within the newly created directory, a template work flow as an Rmarkdown (Rmd) file with the package scope and number as the file name is generated and a `config.yaml`.
-In `config.yaml`, the package number and package identifier are generated as parameters.
-New projects assume a version number = 1, from which the package identifier (as `packageIdent`) is generated in `config.yaml`.
+In `config.yaml`, the scope and package identifier are generated as parameters.

 Creating a new project from the command line (*sensu* below) then opening it with R is a convenient approach.